swiftcoder2020/milestone_project_1/README.md

 ### *Information Architecture*

-Previous reasonable experience in website development a decade ago has enabled me to benefit to an advantage for this milestone project in that I had already established a site structure, which is required as standard when undertaking the planning preparations to construct a website, and to this day as of September 2020, this is no different given that it relates to the organisational and navigational schemas within the course.
-I had also identified that the website portfolio will be structured in the form of a simple hierarchy of webpages whereby 'Home' represents the top level and 'Projects', 'Profile' and 'Contact' will be of equal horizontal level at the bottom in a tree like structure.
+One advantage to this milestone project has enabled the benefit of having already established the site structure which is required as standard when undertaking the planning preparations to construct a website, and to this day as of September 2020, this is no different given that it relates to the organisational and navigational schemas within the course.

-Using a reference of the below link to the wireframe of the site structure via Balsamiq, I had originally thought of creating 7 webpages in total, however on reflection I soon realised that it was best that from a content perspective, this should be reduced to 4 webpages in a basic hierarchical tree structure retaining the simplicity and these consist of:
+Originally, the site structure consisted of 7 webpages in total, however on reflection I soon realised that upon reviewing this that this needed to be amended for the purpose of the project and also from a content perspective that this should be reduced to 4 webpages thereby retaining the simplicity.

+I had also identified as part of the information architecture that the website portfolio will be structured in the form of a simple yet basic hierarchy of webpages whereby 'Home' represents the top level and 'Projects', 'Profile' and 'Contact' will be of equal horizontal level at the bottom in a tree like structure and this is reflected in the site structure, therefore the below links represents the thought process into structuring the webpages through the software Balsamiq,

 **[Website Portfolio Site Structure](wireframes/website-portfolio-sitemap.png)**